 - Changes in coverage increase premiums after birth

-Requesting a personal loan can help parents fund the ongoing after-tax premiums while taking an unpaid leave of absence.
+A personal loan can help parents fund the ongoing after-tax premiums while taking an unpaid leave of absence.
 Many growing families find it difficult to handle a sudden increase in actual premium costs when down at least one income.

 Under FMLA, parents take an unpaid maternity leave of absence.
 Most employers do not volunteer to continue paying employees while absent from work.
 Only five states offer temporary disability programs.
 Even fewer provide paid family leave benefits.

 - New York in 2019

 - Rhode Island

 Families in the 45 other states often lose two incomes for up to 12 weeks.

 - Mothers on unpaid maternity leave

 While working, most employees make cost-sharing premium payments using pre-tax payroll deductions.
 Pre-tax deductions reduce the earnings subject to three forms of taxation.